U.S., EU blast Argentina's trade restrictions at WTO

 “I don’t remember ever seeing anything like this at the WTO.
 It’s a very unusual procedure,” the diplomat said, asking not to be named.

-Additional reporting by Helen Popper and Guido Nejamkis in Buenos Aires; Editing by Todd Eastham and Stacey Joyce
+Additional reporting by Helen Popper and Guido Nejamkis in Buenos Aires; editing by Todd Eastham